Temperature Fluctuations Can Wreak Havoc on Your Roof

 Changes in Temperature Can Lead to Ice Dam Formation

 An ice dam is a large block of ice that forms on your roof, typically on the lower areas of your roof.
 These blocks of ice can inhibit drainage and block your gutters.
-Ice dams generally result from fluctuations in the temperature of the roof itself, sometimes caused by poor ventilation or insulation in your attic or crawlspace.
+Ice dams generally result from fluctuations in the temperature of the roof itself, sometimes caused by poor ventilation or inadequate insulation in your attic or crawlspace.

 Because heat rises, the peak of your roof may be warmer, causing snow and ice to melt.
 As the water runs down your roof, it begins to cool, reforming into ice on the lower sections of your roof.
 When this happens multiple times, the ice builds up into large sheets or blocks.
 When new water reaches these blocks, it has nowhere to go, and moisture can get forced back up into your roof and under shingles.